cybr-kn1ght/cybr-kn1ght/README.md

 🎮 Check out some cool games I've made: https://corey-bigboi.itch.io/

 - 💬 Ask me about ...
-Angular, Neovim, RESTful API development
+Neovim, Zettelkasten

 ⚡ Fun fact: I worked as a BlackJack dealer for over 6 years

 <!--
 **coreybigboi/coreybigboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.